Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: Signature Cumulants as Contrast Function

 \section{Signature Cumulants as Contrast Function}

-Many results in statistics, including Corollary \ref{cor:Comon} via \eqref{intext:Comon:CF}, are based on the well-known facts that laws of $\R^d$-valued random variables are often characterised by their \emph{moments}, and that statistical independence turns into simple algebraic relations when expressed in terms of \emph{cumulants}.
-Our main object of interest are $\mathcal{C}_d$-valued random variables (stochastic processes), for which the so-called expected signature provides a natural generalisation of the classical moment sequence.
-Similar to classical moments, these \emph{signature moments} can characterize the laws of stochastic processes and also give rise to \emph{signature cumulants} that quantify statistical dependence of stochastic processes (that is, between their coordinates and over time).
-Building on these results, we propose a generalisation of Comon's classical contrast function \eqref{intext:Comon:CF} and use it to recover an IC source from its nonlinear mixtures by turning our above identifiability results (Theorem \ref{thm:NICA_stat} and Theorem \ref{cor:NICA_MainCor}) into a practical optimization procedure in the spirit of Corollary \ref{cor:Comon} (Theorem \ref{thm:optimisation}).\\[-0.5em]
+This section uses the identifiability results of Section \ref{sect:core_theory} to reformulate the problem of nonlinear blind source separation as an optimisation task in the spirit of Corollary \ref{cor:Comon}.
+Central to this is the concept of an IC-characterising contrast function on stochastic processes.
+We propose such a function by means of signature cumulants, which we introduce as a natural extension of classical (multivariate) cumulants to multidimensional stochastic processes.

-\begin{remark}In this section, we restrict our exposition to stochastic processes whose sample paths are smooth (i.e., of bounded variation\footnote{A path $x=(x_t)_{t\in[0,1]}\in\mathcal{C}_d$ is called \emph{of bounded variation} if its variation norm $\|x\|_{1\mathrm{\text{-}var}}\coloneqq |x_0| + \sup\sum|x_{t_{i+1}} - x_{t_i}|$ is finite, where the supremum is taken over all finite partitions $\{0\leq t_1\leq\cdots\leq t_n\leq 1\}$ $(n\in\mathbb{N})$ of $[0,1]$}), and assume that their expected signature exists and characterizes their law.
-These assumptions can be avoided by using rough integration and tensor normalization, but since this requires background in rough path theory and is not central to our methodology, we simply refer the interested reader to \citep{FVI,FLO} and \cite{CL,CHO}, respectively.
-Further, we assume $\I=[0,1]$ without loss of generality. \end{remark}
+\begin{remark} In this section, we restrict our exposition to stochastic processes whose sample paths are smooth [i.e., of bounded variation\footnote{A path $x=(x_t)_{t\in[0,1]}\in\mathcal{C}_d$ is called \emph{of bounded variation} if its variation norm $\|x\|_{1\mathrm{\text{-}var}}\coloneqq |x_0| + \sup\sum|x_{t_{i+1}} - x_{t_i}|$ is finite, where the supremum is taken over all finite partitions $\{0\leq t_1\leq\cdots\leq t_n\leq 1\}$ $(n\in\mathbb{N})$ of $[0,1]$; cf.\ also definition \eqref{rem:p-varseminorm} and Section \ref{rem:pwlinterpol}.}], and further assume that the expected signature of these processes (defined below) exists and characterizes their law.
+These assumptions can be avoided by using rough integration and tensor normalization, but since this requires background in rough path theory and is not central to our methodology, we simply refer the interested reader to \citep{FVI,FLO} and \cite{CHL,CHO}, respectively.
+Let further $\I=[0,1]$ wlog. \end{remark}